mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 full stock, as the feed mechanism is contained within it.

 **Compact:** A Compact receiver adds 25% to the cost of the weapon and reduces mass by 10%.
-Base ammuni- tion capacity is reduced by 25%.
+Base ammuni-tion capacity is reduced by 25%.

-Cooling System, Basic: Most weapons are air-cooled; that is, they dissipate heat into the atmosphere or by radiat- ing it if there is no air around them.
+Cooling System, Basic: Most weapons are air-cooled; that is, they dissipate heat into the atmosphere or by radiat-ing it if there is no air around them.
 A Basic Cooling System takes heat away from the weapon by transferring it to another medium.
-At lower Tech Levels this is typi- cally a water jacket and is very bulky and clumsy.
-A Ba- sic Cooling System increases weight by 100% and cost by 10%.
+At lower Tech Levels this is typi-cally a water jacket and is very bulky and clumsy.
+A Ba-sic Cooling System increases weight by 100% and cost by 10%.
 It removes 2 points of Heat from the weapon each round whether it is fired or not.
 If water is used, it can absorb 25 points of Heat per kg before boiling off.

-Cooling System, Advanced: An Advanced Cooling System replaces the traditional water jacket with a much smaller web of pipes containing liquid with a high heat capac- ity.
+Cooling System, Advanced: An Advanced Cooling System replaces the traditional water jacket with a much smaller web of pipes containing liquid with a high heat capac-ity.
 This removes 5 points of Heat from the weapon per round whether it is fired or not.
-The heat has to go somewhere, however, and the system itself has a capac- ity only of 25 points of Heat.
+The heat has to go somewhere, however, and the system itself has a capac-ity only of 25 points of Heat.
 However, it can be plugged into a heat sink such as a 'chill can' (see page 127) which can then be discarded when its capacity is used up.
 Alternatively, a support cooling system can be used,